PE and Sports Premium

 The government provides additional funding to improve the provision of physical education (PE) and sport in primary schools.
 The ‘ring-fenced’ funding – only to be spent on PE and sport – goes directly to schools who decide what is best for their children’s needs with the aim of improving the quality of provision in every state primary school in England.
 This could vary from specialist coaching and teacher training to dedicated sports programmes, sport clubs and support for after-school or inter school competition.

-The details for the grants and the manner in which Lowerplace uses the allocation can be found below.
+The details for the grant and the manner in which Lowerplace uses the allocation can be found below.

 For the academic year 2022/23 £20, 524 has been allocated. a A full report on how this money was allocated and the impact it has will be published at the end of the academic year.

 Lowerplace employs qualified sports coaches to work alongside class teachers in KS1 and KS2.
 All class teachers are involved in PE sessions with their own classes, so that their own subject knowledge and confidence is enhanced.